seqfu/bam-readcount/README.md

 ### I get a segfault when attempting to run on a whole bam file

 This is a known bug that will be addressed in future versions.
-In most cases, you will only need read counts on a subset of positions and specifying the sites of interest is functional.
-Should you need to run the entire genome through then running by chromosome and concatenating the results should be a decent workaround (e.g. `bam-readcount -f ref.fasta some.bam chr1`).
+In most cases, you will only need read counts on a subset of positions and can use `[region]` or `-l` to specifying the sites of interest.
+Should you need counts on the entire genome a workaround is to run `bam-readcount` by chromosome and then concatenate the results (e.g. `bam-readcount -f ref.fasta some.bam chr1`).